FAQs

 • The Institute for Health Metrics and Evaluation in limited cases

-Data produced by private surveyors, think-tanks and NGOs, whether Indian or international, or by Indian state governments is not used.
+We do not use data produced by private surveyors, think-tanks and NGOs, whether Indian or international, or by Indian state governments.

 What is your data verification process?